sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 It is also possible that there is a way to solve your equation algebraically, and SymPy has not have implemented an appropriate algorithm.
 You can ask about this on the mailing list, or open an issue on GitHub.

+*Ask if someone has an example where there is a mathematical solution but SymPy returns an empty list.
+Related: sin(x) = 0 will return two solutions but there are infintely many solutions*

-*Is it appropriate to include such instructions on a page like this?*
+*Is it appropriate to include such instructions on a page like this?
+Yes.
+Add links to.*